SM Spirituality Media

 Where the practice meets the index

-The standard contemporary teachings of mindfulness in clinical and dharma settings collapse śamatha and vipassanā into a single sequence rather than separating them.
+Contemporary mindfulness teachings in clinical and dharma settings tend to collapse śamatha and vipassanā into a single sequence rather than separating them.
 Jon Kabat-Zinn's *Full Catastrophe Living* opens with the breath as a calm-abiding anchor before extending the same trained attention to body, feeling and thought.
-Tara Brach's guided practice follows the same pattern — the early settling work is śamatha in everything but name, and the RAIN sequence she is best known for assumes a settled enough mind to recognise what is here without being immediately overrun by it.
-The Plum Village teachings of Thich Nhat Hanh treat stopping (śamatha) and looking deeply (vipassanā) as the two halves of one practice; his short gathasbreathing in I calm body, breathing out I smile — are calm-abiding instructions delivered in the language of the practitioner's lived attention.
+Tara Brach's guided practice follows the same pattern.
+The early settling work is śamatha in everything but name, and the RAIN sequence she is best known for assumes a settled enough mind to recognise what is here without being overrun by it.
+The Plum Village teachings of Thich Nhat Hanh§ treat stopping (śamatha) and looking deeply (vipassanā) as the two halves of one practice.
+His short gathasbreathing in I calm body, breathing out I smile — are calm-abiding instructions in the language of lived attention.
 Pema Chödrön's *When Things Fall Apart* presents the steadying of attention through groundlessness as the prerequisite for the insight work the same training will eventually support.

 — end of entry —